 Ready to request an auction date?
-If you are looking for media information or promotional photos Click here.
+Looking for media information or promotional photos Click here.
 Benefit resources page.
-Cool games and ideas we can proivide for your Fundraiser.
+Cool games & ideas for your Fundraiser.
 Need trips or Auction items for your benefit?
 Look here.
-See Walt Perform the Last Paddle "Run Around" Game COMING SOON!
-Auction Etiquette & Protocol for your Auction.
+See Walt Perform the Last Paddle "Run Around" Game Auction Etiquette & Protocol for your Auction.

 In addition to being licensed in several states, Walt is a disguished holder of the BAS designation from the National Auctioneers Association.
 There are few such individuals in the world that hold this designation.
 This assures you that you will have the very best in your charity, benefit, or fundraiser.
 Walt is available to meet with your committee or team and with discussion or even video presentations.
 This aids your team in not only putting together a great auction, but also all around fundraising ideas for your entire event.

 Major Tip: Do NOT wait until after dinner or after entertainment to raise money.
 Why?
 It’s too late and by that time many of your guests are tired, inattentive or worst yet – gone.
 You can not raise money when your supporters are driving home in their car!
 It is imperative to strategically schedule your Live Auction and Fund a Need Appeal EARLY in the event when your guests are attentive, awake and ready to bid.
 You will maximize fundraising when you position your Live Auction and Fund a Need Appeal before or during dinner.
 Save awards and entertainment for your grand finale.